appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 Appsmith also does not support libraries that:

-- manipulate the DOM
+- Manipulate the DOM
-- rely on XHR requests
+- Rely on XHR requests
-- invoke or require access to certain browser methods such as:
+- Invoke or require access to certain browser methods such as:
   - `setInterval`
   - `clearInterval`
   - `localStorage`